nadiTime/hexagate-fund-flow/README.md

 # Nadi Readme

+in root folder run `npm install` to install the dependencies.

-`cd node-server` and run `npm install` to install the dependencies. then run `npm run dev` to start the server.
+`cd node-server` and run `npm install` to install the dependencies.

-`cd webapp` and run `npm install` to install the dependencies. then run `npm run dev` to start the server.
+`cd webapp` and run `npm install` to install the dependencies.

+`npm run dev` in root folder to run the server and the webapp.